michelleapaz/T3E/README.md

     conda deactivate

 ## Usage
+We provide input files as examples and the repeat annotation files for human and mouse genomes used in our study.
+These files are available here: https://cloud.tugraz.at/index.php/s/Ec8HfnoasnMzcPS
-To run T3E the content of five folders should be considered:
+<br />To run T3E the content of five folders should be considered:
 1. **`./bam/`** - should contain the alignments (BAM files) for ChIP-seq samples and their corresponding input control.
 It is important that secondary reads are reported by the used mapper.
 Two files are provided as example (`test_sample.bam` and `test_control.bam`)

 2. **`./references/`** - contains